venasolutions/bosk/docs/guide.md

 The `Bosk` object is a container for your application state tree.
-If it helps, you can picture it as an `AtomicReference<MyStateTreeRoot>` that your application can access, though it actually does quite a lot more than this:
+If it helps, you can picture it as an `AtomicReference<MyStateTreeRoot>` that your application can access, though it actually does several more things:
 - it acts as a factory for `Reference` objects, which provide efficient access to specific nodes of your state tree,
 - it provides stable thread-local state snapshots, via `ReadContext`,
-- it provides a `BoskDriver` interface, through which you can modify the state tree, and
+- it provides a `BoskDriver` interface, through which you can modify the immutable state tree, and
 - it can execute _hook_ callback functions when part of the tree changes.

 It's typically a singleton.